pandas-dev/pandas/doc/source/contributing_docstring.rst

 - set of {str}

-In case there are just a set of values allowed, list them in curly brackets and separated by commas (followed by a space):
+In case there are just a set of values allowed, list them in curly brackets and separated by commas (followed by a space).
+If one of them is the default value of a keyword argument, it should be listed first.:

 - {0, 10, 25}
 - {'simple', 'advanced'}